DSpenn/HW10-Team-Profile-Generator/README.md

 [] The walkthrough video must demonstrate how a user would invoke the application from the command line.
 [] The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
 [] The walkthrough video must demonstrate a generated HTML file that matches the user input.
+[X] A walkthrough video that demonstrates the functionality of the application and passing tests.
 [X] Uses the [Inquirer package](https://www.npmjs.com/package/inquirer).
 [X] Uses the [Jest package](https://www.npmjs.com/package/jest) for a suite of unit tests.
 [X] The application must have `Employee`, `Manager`, `Engineer`, and `Intern` classes.